 Meet the Owner, Joline

-Joline Wolf has been a licensed massage therapist since 1988 and is the owner and founder of Sandpoint Advanced Massage Therapy™.
+Joline Wolf has been a Licensed Massage Therapist since 1988, is nationally "Board Certified in Therapeutic Massage and BodyWork", and is the owner and founder of Sandpoint Advanced Massage Therapy™.

 Her mission is simple:

 Help people find relief from pain so they can enjoy their life and do what they love!

 Create and support a team of therapists that are highly educated and experienced to serve our community.

 In 1988 Joline began her private practice in Massachusetts.
 However, in 1994 “The West” was calling her.
 Needing to spice up life a bit, she moved to Portland, OR, and began teaching many bodywork and science classes at the “East West College of the Healing Arts” while maintaining a private practice.

 In 2001 she and her husband moved to Sandpoint and has been practicing massage ever since.